microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Open the template [PowerBI SQL Connector Template](./PowerBI%20-%20SQL%20Connector.pbit).
    * Enter **SQL Server name** and **SQL Database name** from Task #1 above, in the popup.
 Click the **Load** button.
    * Choose **Database** in the left menu.
 Enter the SQL Server **User name** and **Password** and click **Connect**.
-   * PowerBI will refresh data from SQL Server.
+   * Refresh time depends on volume of data in your SQL Server.
    * Put on your analyst hat and explore/transform/visualize!
+   * Save by clicking File --> Save.

 ## Task #3: Clean Up Resources
 * **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately